 At fifteen years old Eskara Helsene has suffered more pain and torture than most people experience in a full life.
 Taken from her home at the age of six and trained in the arts of Sourcery by the Orran Empire, she is one of the last Orran Sourcerers alive.
 The only problem is that she, along with her best friend and fellow Sourcerer Josef, are prisoners of the Terrelan Empire, captured at the end of a war the Orran’s lost and thrown into an inescapable prison known as The Pit.
 And without the Sources they need to fuel their magical abilities there appears to be no way for them to escape their predicament.Continue reading Book Review: Along the Razor’s Edge

 Onion thinks she’s tough, but then she gets snatched from her foster home and finds out she’s not as tough as she thinks.
 Kidnapped by the de facto head of Kingston’s seedy underworld and promised to a trafficker known only as the Toymaker, she’s dragged around a city of non-citizens by Reah, the two of them chained together by circumstance and the explosive device implanted in Onion’s neck.
 Now Onion has three days to figure out an escape route, and all she has going for her is a smart mouth and never-say-die attitude.Continue reading Book Review: Sour Fruit

-DISCLAIMER: I was provided with an advanced reading copy of the UK edition of this book by the publisher in return for an honest and unbiased review.
-My thanks to Hodder & Stoughton and NetGalley for giving me this opportunity.
+DISCLAIMER: I received an advanced reading copy of this book from the publisher in return for an honest and unbiased review.
+My thanks to Angry Robot Books and NetGalley for giving me this opportunity.